Standard Score ranking · Updated 2026-08-01

 Skip if: You qualify for the mycredit Mastercard or Platinum Mastercard — both earn rewards at the same or a low fee.

-No annual fee · First-year net value ≈ $20 · None (no rewards program)
+No annual fee · First-year net value ≈ $20 · None (no rewards) · See offer

-Bottom line: Amex SimplyCash Preferred leads this category at a Standard Score of 7.7/10.
+Bottom line: BMO CashBack World Elite Mastercard leads this category at a Standard Score of 7.4/10.
 Read the full review or see how we score.

 Frequently asked questions